dsaborg/sequence/README.md

 statisticsByPerson.get("John Doe").setCount(732);
 ```

-It uses Java 8 lambdas in much the same way as Streams do, but is based on Iterables and Iterators instead of a custom pipeline framework,
+It uses Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead of a
-and is built for convenience and integration, which makes it interoperate with the rest of Java beautifully.
-It's a framework
+pipeline, and is built for convenience, which makes it interoperate with the rest of Java.
+It's for programmers wanting
-for programmers to perform common programming tasks on moderately small collections.
-If you need parallel iteration use
+to perform common data processing tasks on moderately small collections.
+If you need parallel iteration use `Streams`.
-Streams.

-Because Sequences are Iterables you can for example use Sequences in foreach loops, and re-use them safely
+Because `Sequences` are `Iterables` you can for example use them in foreach loops, and re-use them safely AFTER you
-AFTER you have already traversed them (as long as they're backed by an Iterable/Collection, not an Iterator or Stream, of course).
+have already traversed them (as long as they're backed by an `Iterable`/`Collection`, not an `Iterator` or `Stream`,
-They also integrate fine with Mockito's assertThat and hamcrest matchers checking Iterables, and all the tests are written
-in terms of Iterable traversal using e.g. `Matchers.contains(...)`.
+of course).

 ```
 Sequence<Integer> singulars = Sequence.recurse(1, i -> i + 1).limit(10);